Back

 Who can bring a claim for possession of a residential rental property?

-Who can bring residential possession claims?
+Who can bring a claim for residential possession?

 Rent-to-rent scenario